isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * Hard, it is hard to decide what rule-breaking code is essential
-* flag rule suppression that enable rule-violations to cross interfaces
+* Flag rule suppression that enable rule-violations to cross interfaces

 # <a name="S-functions"></a>F: Functions